Developing Health Literacy Skills in Youth: A Workshop

 Health literacy has been well-studied in adults but much less so in youth and there is still much that we don’t know.
 Yet youth make decisions that affect their health every day in a variety of settings (in school, with peers, etc.) and often do so without an adult presence to guide them.
 Youth are also exposed to health information every day online and from friends that may or may not be accurate.
 It is vital that young people have the skills to navigate this environment to protect their health and well-being.

-On November 19, 2019, the Roundtable on Health Literacy will convene for a public workshop, planned by an ad hoc planning committee.
-The workshop keynotes, presentations, and moderated panel discussions will aim to
+On November 19, 2019, the Roundtable on Health Literacy convened for a public workshop, planned by an ad hoc planning committee.
+The workshop keynotes, presentations, and moderated panel discussions aimed to

 - explicate the necessity of developing health literacy skills in youth;